jymchng/python-newtype-dev/docs/README.md

-# Python NewType
+# python-newtype

 A Python library that provides a powerful type wrapping mechanism for extending existing Python types with additional functionality while preserving their original behavior.

 ## Overview

-Python NewType is a library that allows you to create enhanced versions of existing Python types by wrapping them with additional functionality.
+python-newtype is a library that allows you to create enhanced versions of existing Python types by wrapping them with additional functionality.
 It's particularly useful when you need to:

 - Add new methods or modify existing ones while maintaining the original type's behavior
 - Intercept and modify object initialization